 - Coordinated monitoring approach among multiple partners to measure progress and quantify outcomes.

-A few implementation results include restoration of:
+The implementation results include restoration of:

 - 4000 acres of flood irrigated wet meadow habitat enhanced through infrastructure improvements.